HubSpot/vex/docs/intro.md

+## Vex

+### Take control of your dialogs
-## `vex` is a responsive and modern dialog library which is highly configurable, easily stylable, and gets out of the way.

-You'll love vex because it's tiny (`<5kb`), has a clear and simple API, and can be customized to match your style in seconds.
+Vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
+You'll love vex because it's tiny (`<5kb`), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.

 #### Features

 - Drop-in replacement for `alert`, `confirm`, and `prompt`
-- Animations done in CSS, so they're smooth as butter and easily configurable
+- Easilly configurable animations which are smooth as butter
+- Tiny footprint (`<5kb`) and only depends on `jQuery`
-- Responsive CSS means it looks and behaves great on mobile devices
+- Looks and behaves great on mobile devices
-- Componentized so you can toss the `vex.dialog` part and really slim it down (<3kb) if desired
-- Open as many dialogs at a time as you want and close them individually by ID or all at once
+- Open multiple dialogs at once and close them individually or all at once
 - Built in CSS spinner for asynchronous dialogs

 Let's jump right into a hot demo.